 Liam Neeson's Son Breaks Silence Over Mother Natasha Richardson's Death

-Twelve years to the date, Liam Neeson's eldest son Michael Richardson is breaking his silence over the tragic passing of his mother, Natasha Richardson.
-The freak accident was not just devastating for Neeson but left their two sons heartbroken and monumentally affected by the loss.
-In an interview with HELLO! magazine, Richardson, who was just 14 at the time, spoke in-depth about losing his mother while admitting his wishes for having more time with her.
+Twelve years to the date, Liam Neeson's eldest son Micheál Richardson is breaking his silence over the tragic passing of his mother, Natasha Richardson.
+The freak accident was devastating not just for Neeson but left their two sons heartbroken and monumentally affected by the loss.
+In an interview with HELLO! magazine, Richardson, who was just 14 at the time, spoke in-depth about losing his mother while admitting his wishes of having more time with her.

 "It was so sudden.
 When it's unexpected and it's just a complete freak accident, it really sort of messes with your mind, whether you believe in fate or not," Richardson said.
 "It can send you for a bit of a head spin, and so you just latch on to the tiny little memories, whether it's her laugh or her energy in the room or her cooking.
 I do have her films to go back and watch her in, which I'm incredibly grateful for."